rahulkumaran/duned/README.md

 Finally, since we interact with smart contracts to track payments and then allow users to download data, the best part is that all this data is on chain and every time a query is made, events are emitted from the contract which are streamed into discord channels.

+Also, the project solves a problem statement that uniswap foundation mentioned.
+Data collection can prove to be extremely tedious but through this platform and Dune's API, the latest 100,000 transactions' data can be procured at the click of a button in a matter of seconds.

 PS : Since data is on-chain, this in itself could be a super cool Dune Dashboard - A Dashboard to track API Usage!!!!

+PPS : I made a super sleek PyDune module ;) People would be able to download this with pip and insert their API key and get query results in one line of code!

 ------------
 ## So What Does This Solve?